The History of K2

 Rediscovery of vitamin K2.
 Despite this early progress, vitamin K2 was largely overlooked for a number of years before being rediscovered.
 This new awakening also had roots in Japan, with investigations as early as 1990 by Motohara et al. studying the transfer of vitamin K2 between mothers and newborns.

 Studies initiated investigat ing K2 and bone health and K2 biomarkers.
 In the 2000s several Japanese studies investigating the link between K2 and bone health were published.
 Research by Katsuyama et al. in 2001 and 2002 investigated the effect of natto intake on bone stiffness and hip fracture.
 A wide range of studies were conducted on K2 biomarkers from 1999, demonstrating the role of vitamin K2 in activating K-dependent proteins.

-The bioequivalence of synthesized and natural-fermented was proven.
-Møller et al. demonstrated in 2016 that synthesized vitamin K2 K2VITAL® and natural-fermented K2 are biologically equivalent, including mechanisms of action and biological outcomes.
+The bioequivalence of synthesized and fermented was proven.
+Møller et al. demonstrated in 2016 that synthesized vitamin K2 K2VITAL® and fermented K2 are biologically equivalent, including mechanisms of action and biological outcomes.

 - Science Papers